vnklaimis/FantasyNight-docs/rules/server.rst

 Scams
 =====
 Scamming of vehicles and properties is not allowed by any means.
+In general this means performing an action which gives you legal posession of a property or vehicle through deceit.

+**Example of Scamming**
+Promising to pay money after someone sells you a property or vechicle and not paying the money as promised.

+**Example of Not Scamming**
+Taking a property or vehicle through force or robbery, in this instance, posession was never taken legally through deceit.

 AFKing
 ======